AtticusKuhn/EU-Economy-Bot/README.md

 # EU-Economy-Bot
-This is an economy bot for the EU discord server
+This is an economy bot for the EU discord server, but its features are so flexible as to be applicable to any economy or roleplay discord server.

 # Inspiration

 I wanted a Purely Economic bot for my EU simulator server.
 I tried to use premade bots, such as tip.cc or unbelieveabot, but they did not suit my criterion.
 For each I found that many bots rely too much on gambling and games, which I did not want in the EU server.
 Thus I decided to build a new bot that purely focuses on economics without any games.
+This bot focuses on flexability and freedom, allowing members and admins to bring the most customizability to any discord server.

 # Commands that will be added